 The Impact of Roe v.
 Wade on American Fertility (UPDATED)

-The change in the composition of the U.S. Supreme Court raises legitimate questions about the future of the 1973 Roe v.
-Wade decision that legalized abortion in the United States.
-If a reversal of Roe v.
+The reversal of Roe v.
 Wade returns the legal status of abortion to the states.
 A careful accounting of the impact of reversing Roe requires understanding the effects Roe had in the first place.
 A starting point for any such discussion is to consider the impact of abortion legalization on U.S. fertility that occurred in the early 1970s.

 The legalization of abortion reduced births in the U.S., with larger reductions in some regions and demographic groups.
 As a result, it altered the pattern of living circumstances and subsequent life outcomes of the population of children born after abortion became legal.